Instructors can use the Ares course reserves system to help their students access course materials.

 - You can view up-to-the-minute data indicating which items are being used by students.

-- During COVID-19, we have attempted to acquire digital versions of course reserves books whenever possible, however many titles are not available due to publisher restrictions.
+- Whenever possible, digital versions of course reserve books are made available.
+However many titles are not available in e-formats due to publisher restrictions.

 Log in to the Ares Course Reserves system using your UG Central login ID.